vp2437/signal-for-help-detection/README.md

 ## Features

 - Real-time hand tracking with MediaPipe
-- AI-powered Signal for Help detection
+- AI-powered detection of the Signal for Help gesture used in human trafficking contexts
 - Visual alert overlay
 - Audio alert when the gesture is detected
-- Automatic screenshot capture
+- Automatic screenshot capture and storage in a database
-- Detection history dashboard
+- Detection history dashboard backed by database storage
 - Left and right hand support
 - Confidence filtering to reduce false positives
+- Multi-frame confirmation to improve detection reliability
+- Interactive network exploration using React Flow
+- Multi-stage visualization revealing increasingly complex trafficking structures
+- Dynamic node and edge expansion to expose hidden connections
+- AI-generated explanations for relationships between network actors
+- Real-time relationship analysis powered by a Hugging Face language model

 ---

+## Project Goal

+Human trafficking remains difficult to detect because victims often cannot safely ask for help and the structures behind exploitation are rarely visible to the public.

+This project addresses both challenges by combining real time gesture detection with an AI driven system that transforms a single Signal for Help event into an exploratory view of possible trafficking ecosystems.

+---

 ## Tech Stack

 ### Frontend
 - React
 - Vite
 - MediaPipe Tasks Vision
 - HTML5 Canvas

 ### Backend
 - FastAPI
 - Scikit-learn
 - NumPy
 - Joblib

 ### AI Model
 - MediaPipe Hand Landmarker
 - Random Forest Classifier
 - Landmark normalization
 - Confidence thresholding

+### Data and Visualization
+- React Flow for interactive graph visualization of human trafficking networks
+- AI-generated explanations of relationships between entities in trafficking systems
+- LLM-based analysis of connections between actors such as recruiters, transporters, and exploiters

 ---